ngoanh2n/blog/docs/javascript/env/windows.md

 grand_parent: JavaScript
 ---

-# Install Environment on macOS
+# Install Environment on Windows
 {: .no_toc }

 ## Table of contents